 Finally, it's 2-on-1 full-court back up the court.
 The last player to have the ball in the 3-on-2 above (usually the shooter, or someone who turns the ball over), sprints back as the defender, while the two defenders from the 3-on-2 break are now on offense.

-Click here to see how we defend the 3-on-2 and the 2-on-1 break in transition.
+See this to learn how we defend the 3-on-2 and the 2-on-1 break in transition.

-Click here to see how we attack offensively in the 3-on-2 and the 2-on-1 breaks in transition.
+See this to learn how we offensively attack the 3-on-2 and the 2-on-1 breaks in transition.

 This is a good half-court weave drill that combines the weave with mid-range jump shots, defensive close-outs, boxing-out and rebounding.
-This drill could also be used as a pre-game warm-up drill.
+You could also use it as a pre-game warm-up drill.

 1 cuts to the right elbow or free-throw line-extended area, while 3 cuts to the left side.
 1 and 3 give a hand target, and 4 and 5 pass to 3 and 1 respectively (diagram B).
 1 and 3 shoot the mid-range jump-shots.
 4 and 5 close-out on the ball (yelling "ball, ball, ball" and "shot"), and then box-out and rebound.